Picking gifts for a loved one is never easy.

 A Google search for something like ‘custom mousepads,’ followed by your country, should turn up quite a few decent options.

 Sometimes, it’s good to step away from technology entirely and go another route.
 An indoor plant can be a very fulfilling gift for those who take pride in their workspace.
 I’ve found that just having a plant on my desk makes me want to keep the clutter away as much as possible too.

 That said, my poor desk drawer did bear the brunt of this ‘sudden’ cleanliness.
 But I digress.

 Picking a plant can be a bit more complicated than you expect because you must account for factors like maintenance, shedding, fragrances, and so on.
 If you’re shopping for indoor plants, look into Devil’s Ivy, Aglaonema, or Philodendron.
 For a marvelous citrusy fragrance, go with Lemon Verbena.

 For more information about care and upkeep for indoor plants, here’s an excellent guide by Ambius.

 Professional Training Books

 Nothing says the holidays like some solid study material, eh?
-For CG artists, animators, video editors, photographers, and all sorts of professionals who love what they do, learning more can be an enjoyable experience.
+For animators, Digital Artists, video editors, photographers, and all sorts of professionals who love what they do, learning more can be an enjoyable experience.

 However, for this gift, you’ll have to put in some research time to find out more about what applications your friend or loved one usually spends their time on, how long they’ve been using it, what sort of work they’d like to do in the future, and so on.